First Trip to Europe? Best Places to Visit (#1 May Surprise)

 • Splitโ€™s living palace โ€“ โ€œWhere is Diocletianโ€™s Palace?โ€ visitors often ask in Split.
 Shopkeepers laugh and say, โ€œYouโ€™re in it!โ€ These 1,700-year-old Roman ruins arenโ€™t just a site.
 Theyโ€™re the beating heart of the city, filled with cafรฉs, homes and hidden corners to explore.

-• Trogir โ€“ Pay a visit to Trogir, a tiny UNESCO-listed town set on a small island, where stone alleys, a palm-lined promenade and a stunning Romanesque cathedral give it a delightful old-world atmosphere.
+• Trogir โ€“ On a day trip from Split, visit Trogir, a tiny UNESCO-listed town set on a small island.
+Stone alleys, a palm-lined promenade and a stunning Romanesque cathedral give it a delightful old-world atmosphere.

-• Adriatic beaches โ€“ With miles of coastline, Croatia spoils you for choice.
-In Dubrovnik, we like taking the 15-minute boat ride to Lokrum Island (a protected nature reserve) to sun on smooth rock slabs and climb down ladders to swim in the clearest sea.
+• Adriatic beaches โ€“ In Dubrovnik, we like the 15-minute boat ride to Lokrum Island (a protected nature reserve), where you can climb down ladders to swim in the clearest sea.
+On Hvar, Mlini Beach (a 10-minute taxi boat ride from Hvar Town) is the quietest beach in the Pakleni Islands.

 • Flavorful local cuisine โ€“ Expect lots of fresh grilled fish and seafood, plus inky black risotto.
 And Croatiaโ€™s desserts are dangerously easy to love!